BradJones-3/friendly-guide/README.md

 * Find social media platforms from the footer

 The webiste needs to let the developer:
-* Provide easy and accessiable
+* Provide easy and accessiable rules for the game
+* Provide easy to read and simple instructions for the players